Roman-Supernova-PIT/snappl/experimentation/README.md

-This directory is for test script and such that aren't really part of the snappl package, but that might be useful to archive for future reference.
+This directory is for test scripts and such that aren't really part of the snappl package, but that might be useful to archive for future reference.